Is Paris Expensive to Visit?

 » Don’t leave without travel insurance!
 SafetyWing Essential plan works well for long and short trips (from 5 days up).
 Can also cover electronics theft through their add-on.

-Trip to Paris Cost (2025 Update)
+Trip to Paris Cost (2026 Update)

 1. Cost of Transportation to Paris

-Here, it really depends on your country of origin.
-For example, an average return flight to Paris from the USA is 620€ (650 USD), but you can also find great deals on flights to Paris in the fall and winter.
-Also, flight and train prices fluctuate throughout the year.
+This largely depends on your country of origin.
+For example, in 2026, an average return flight to Paris from the USA costs around €700–850 (approximately USD 760–920), although good deals can still be found, especially in fall and winter.
+Flight and train prices fluctuate throughout the year.

 2. Cost of Accommodation in Paris

-- Bunk bed in a hostel for one person: around 35€ (37 USD) (less if you are far from the center)
+- Bunk bed in a hostel for one person: around €40-50 (USD 43-55) (less if you stay far from the city center)

-- Double room in a top-end hotel (5 stars and palace): well past 9 500€ (10 000 USD) for their most prestigious suites
+- Double room in a top-end hotel (5-star and palace): well past €10,000 (USD 10,800) for their most prestigious suites

 3. Cost of Travel Insurance for Paris

-4. Cost of Food in Paris per Day
+4. Paris Food Cost per Day

 Breakfast